Lulani Faucets Review & Rating Updated: July 7, 2025

 Other factors need to be examined.
 Among these are:

-- Reputation As is true of any business, Chinese manufacturers that make good quality faucets earn, over time, a reputation in the industry for high-quality manufacturing.
+- Reputation: As is true of any business, Chinese manufacturers that make good quality faucets earn, over time, a reputation in the industry for high-quality manufacturing.
 This reputation is generally a reliable guide to quality.

 - Nokite EcoSmart Water Heating Systems (Guangdong) Co., Ltd. supplies the stainless steel faucets sold by Lulani.
-Until recently it manufactured stainless steel faucets as a part of Water Systems.
+Until recently, it manufactured stainless steel faucets as a part of Water Systems.
 Franke, however, recently divested itself of all of its Water Systems subsidiaries, selling its well-known faucet lines to Equistone Partners Europe.
 The new owner has not yet disclosed what the future holds for Nokite.

-- Nokite supplies the stainless steel faucets sold by Franke in North America and also manufactures faucets for Kubebath LLC which sells under its
+- Nokite supplies the stainless steel faucets sold by Franke in North America and also manufactures faucets for Kubebath LLC, which sells under its

 - Huayi Plumbing Fittings Industry (Guangdong) Co., Ltd. is a member of the giant Huayi International Industrial Group, a collection of companies involved in some manner in metal fabrication.
 Huayi sells faucets throughout Asia under the Freendo brand.